privateprep/coding-space-website/src/pages/custom/code-4-change.md

           is expected and encouraged.
       - title: Why Build a Better World?
         mdContent: >-
-          It’s no secret that our world changed dramatically in the last year.
+          It’s no secret that coding is becoming a critical skill for success.
-          This has been a period of hardship and upheaval, one which has left many of us, adults and kids alike, feeling understandably helpless.
-          But it’s also been a time of incredible community-driven support and creative problem-solving, especially in tech.
-From students using 3D printers to create face shields for healthcare workers to companies like Dyson using their engineering expertise to design and produce new ventilators, it’s clear that ingenuity and kindness still abound.
-And we at The Coding Space believe that our students can be a part of the solution.\

-          \
+          With the world rapidly growing more tech-focused and data-driven, the importance of coding and other digital literacy skills will only increase.
+However, we at TCS believe that coding is more than just a tool for individual advancement — instead, we focus on the intersection of coding and community service, bolstered by the belief that coding can be a tool for positive social change.
+Through Code 4 Change, we aim to support a new generation of global leaders working at the intersection of technology and social impact.

           That’s why we’re empowering our students to put their ideas into action.
 How can we use code to distribute food to the hungry?
 To stop future pandemics?
 To support the pursuit of racial equity?
-Whether it’s on a local or global level, kids will have the chance to program prototypes of their creative solutions for real issues facing our world.
+Whether it’s on a local or global level, kids will have the chance to program prototypes of their creative solutions to real issues facing our world.
       - title: How will projects be judged?
         mdContent: All completed projects will be hosted on the TCS website.
-Voting opens on Monday, April 25th when participants will have the opportunity to vote for Coders’ Choice.
-The TCS team will reveal this winner, as well as winners in several technical categories chosen by our TCS instructors, during a live virtual event on Sunday, May 1st.
+Voting opens on Monday, May 2nd when participants will have the opportunity to vote for Coders’ Choice.
+The TCS team will reveal this winner, as well as winners in several technical categories chosen by our TCS instructors, during a live virtual event on Sunday, May 8th.
       - title: How can kids get involved?
         mdContent: Participating coders can [sign up
           here](https://code4change.thecodingspace.com) between Monday, February
-          21st and Sunday, March 27th.
+          21st and Sunday, April 3rd.
       - title: How can parents help support their C4C coders?
         mdContent: We encourage you to explore the [Sustainable Development Goals](https://sdgs.un.org/goals) with your children and to engage in